emqx/emqx-tutorial/faq/faq_en.md

 A: TODO...

-## Q: How to estimize reource usage of EMQ X?
+## Q: How to estimate resource usage of EMQ X?

 A: Following factors will have an impact on EMQ X resource consumption, mainly for CPU and memory usage.

 - Connection number: EMQ X creates 2 Erlang process for every MQTT connection, and every Erlang process consumes some resource.
-With more connections, more resoure is required.
+With more connections, more resource is required.

 - Everage throughput: Throughput means (pub message number + sub message number) per second.
 With higher throughput number, more resource will be used for handling route and message delivery in EMQ X.